-Jared leverages his 25 years of leadership, business development and operations experience to guide all major business functions of Precision Fermentation.
-He has owned, operated, and grown a number of successful businesses in North Carolina, gathering extensive experience consulting in technology, retail sales, business development and business operations.
-He has taught business development classes at local business schools, based on this wide range of expertise.
-In 2015 Jared became a partner in a new, Durham-based technology company, Mimetics, which focused on hidden patterns in complex time-series biological data.
-Precision Fermentation, Inc. was created from the results of Mimetics' research, science and development.
+Jared leverages his 25 years of leadership, business development, and operations experience to guide all major business functions of Precision Fermentation.
+He has owned, operated, and grown a number of successful businesses in North Carolina, gathering extensive experience through consulting in technology, retail sales, business development, and business operations.
+Based on his wide range of expertise, he has taught business development classes at local business schools.
+In 2015, Jared became a partner in Mimetics, a new, Durham-based technology company, which focused on hidden patterns in complex time-series biological data.
+Precision Fermentation was created from the results of Mimetics' research, science, and development.
 Jared received his degree from the University of North Carolina at Chapel Hill.

 Michael Simon, Chief Marketing Officer &

 Mike manages Precision Fermentation's growing global sales organization, including direct and channel sales, sales operations, and client service, with a focus on ensuring strong customer adoption, value recognition, and an overall great customer experience.
 As a principal of the company, his responsibilities also include shaping corporate strategy, while driving and deploying specific revenue-generation plans.
 He is a graduate of Arizona State University's W. P. Carey School of Business and previously worked for over 25 years in the banking and capital markets industries, where he drove business growth for data, analytics, and integration software providers.
 Mike is a beer enthusiast with a preference for Belgians, porters, stouts, sours, and an occasional IPA.

 Dr. Tim Wadkins, Director of Fermentation Operations